mathieulandrain/WikiGLR/README.md

 ## Contributing

 Before **creating an issue**, please ensure that it hasn't already been reported/suggested.
-And if you have a question, please ask it in the [Discord server](https://discord.gg/WtpXSCq) instead of opening an issue.
+And if you have a question, please ask it in the [Discord server](https://discord.gg/VTYaxAk) instead of opening an issue.
-If you wish to contribute to the No Limit codebase or documentation, feel free to fork the repository and submit a pull request!
+If you wish to contribute to the WikiGLR codebase or documentation, feel free to fork the repository and submit a pull request!

 ## License